Gear For Salmon Fishing: A List Of Everything You Need

 Casting Rod

 The casting rod is specially designed to be used with a baitcasting reel.
-The line is on top of the rod, and there is a stopper knob on the bottom for better grip and to prevent the rod from slipping out of your hand.
+The line is on top of the rod, and there is a stopper knob on the bottom for better grip and to prevent the rod from slipping out of the hand.

 Rod length and size depend on the method.
 Medium-heavy or heavy casting rods from 7.5 feet long to 10 feet are common.